gravitational/workshop/docker.md

 Namespaces create isolated stacks of Linux primitives for a running process.

-* NET namespace creates a separate networking stack for the container, with its own routing tables and devices
+* NET namespace creates a separate networking stack for the container, with its own routing tables and devices.
 * PID namespace is used to assign isolated process IDs that are separate from host OS.
 This is important to avoid any information exposure from the host about processes.
 * MNT namespace creates a scoped view of a filesystem using [VFS](http://www.tldp.org/LDP/khg/HyperNews/get/fs/vfstour.html).
 It allows a container to get its own "root" filesystem and map directories from one location on the host to the other location inside container.
 * UTS namespace lets container to get to its own hostname.
-* IPC namespace is used to isolate inter-process communication (e.g. IPC, pipes, message queues and so on)
+* IPC namespace is used to isolate inter-process communication (e.g. IPC, pipes, message queues and so on).
 * USER namespace allows container processes have different users and IDs from the host OS.

 ### Control groups